 Despite my joy in knowing Jesus and experiencing the new life he gave me, my former wife made it clear she wanted nothing to do with my new “religion.”
 After approximately six months she deserted me and filed for divorce.
 The last day I saw her was the first day I abandoned my Christian commitment and began wandering in the desert of despair.
 Little did I know that the very hope I had in God fixing my marriage would become the means of its demise.
 After all, why follow Christ if this is where it leads?
-Deep down, however, I knew that I was not living in accordance with my commitment to Christ and a tremendous amount of cognitive and existential dissonance was my daily lot.
+Deep down, however, I knew that I was not living in accordance with my commitment to Christ and a tremendous amount of cognitive and existential dissonance was my daily lot for almost 3 years.
 Despite the wanton lifestyle that I lived seeking to fill the hole in my heart, the angst simply grew greater with each pitiful day that I lived for my nerve endings and psyche.

 “But God, who is rich in mercy,” introduced me to my present wife in April, 1981.
 While on our second date I shared my experience of becoming a Christian and, through a series of circumstances, God graciously drew her to himself.
 One evening in July, 1981, she was discouraged and confused over God’s tug on her heart after reading that same passage that years earlier tugged on my heart, Romans 7:14-25.
 Without wasting time or words, I said to her that she needed to confess her failures to Jesus and ask for his forgiveness.
 The truth of this message became immediately evident to her and, as she pleaded with Jesus to be her Savior, I knelt at her side and re-dedicated my life to Jesus as Lord.